cpsievert/cpsievert.github.com/slides/stat226/fall13/0903/index.md

 * Thus, we sometimes compare these values to assess the direction of skew in a distribution.
   * If mean < median, then the mean is dragged to the left (skewed left)
   * If mean > median, then the mean is dragged to the right (skewed right)
-  * If mean = median, then the mean is dragged to the right (symmetric)
+  * If mean = median, the distribution is symmetric (in a perfect world)

 Visual representation
 ========================================================